abbysmal/gc-tracing/proposal.md

 We decided to work with *CTF* for the following reasons:
 - Performance: as a binary format, better performances could be easily achieved on the serializing front.
-- Streaming: the CTF format is comprised of possibly several *stream* holding the event payloads.
+- Streaming: the CTF format is comprised of possibly several *streams* holding the event payloads.
   This approach maps well with OCaml Multicore (where each domain could stream its own set of events).
   The notion of stream is also unrelated to the transport mechanism chosen by the implementor.
   As such, it is possible to have a tracer communicate over the network with very low overhead.